-Mobile mapping has revolutionized the field of navigation over the past decade and is considered to be the future of cartography.
-It is a burgeoning industry that allows for highly precise capture and representation of our surroundings.
-The new technologies are able to produce online dynamic maps with real-time information, up-to-date accessibility, and eventually automated generation of cartographic products.
+Mobile mapping has revolutionized the field of navigation over the past decade and is the future of cartography.
+It is a burgeoning industry that captures highly precise representations of our surroundings.
+These new technologies produce online dynamic maps with real-time information, up-to-date accessibility, and the potential for automated generation.

-As the world becomes increasingly digitized and therefore in need of more smart maps, helping cities in reducing their environmental impact is and will be instrumental for better living.
-If you are curious about just how sustainable mobile mapping is and why or how it can contribute to a greener future, this post is for you.
+As the world becomes increasingly digitized and, therefore, in need of more smart maps, helping cities reduce their environmental impact is instrumental for better living.
+If you are curious about the sustainability of mobile mapping and how it can contribute to a greener future, read on.

 What is mobile mapping?

 Mobile mapping is the process of capturing geographic data with mobile devices.
-This can be done through a variety of means, such as GPS, laser scanning, and digital photography.
-Once the data has been collected, it is used for many purposes, including navigation, urban planning, land surveying, agriculture inspection and more.
+This happens through various methods, such as GPS, laser scanning, and digital photography.
+Once the data has been collected, it has many purposes, including navigation, urban planning, land surveying, agriculture inspection, and more.

-This method also makes it possible to conduct surveys in remote areas where there is no internet connection or where data collection by traditional methods is impossible or too costly.
-Gathered information is then synchronized centrally either through direct transfer or via remote server, allowing users to create their own database for further processing.
-They are then able to better comprehend and visualize that information through GIS (geographic information system) software to make more informed decisions and also foresee any future challenges.
+It also makes it possible to conduct surveys in remote areas or where traditional methods are impossible or expensive.
+Synchronize data centrally either through direct transfer or via a remote server, then create your own database for further processing.
+Now, surveyors can better comprehend and visualize information through GIS software to make more informed decisions and foresee future challenges.

-Due to its widespread use and availability, data collection may not seem like it has much to do with mapping, but in fact, many different methods of collecting can be used for digital maps.
-Therefore, the way that data is gathered hugely impacts the overall carbon footprint of the mapping process.
+Due to its widespread use and availability, data collection may not seem like it has much to do with mapping, but in fact, various data collection methods benefit digital maps.
+Therefore, the way that we gather data hugely impacts the overall carbon footprint of the mapping process.

 What is a carbon footprint?

-With the increase in climate change information and environmental activism over the last few years, sustainable actions on all fronts became a hot topic, and rightly so.
-But just in case you’ve been living under a rock, let’s cover the basics first: a carbon footprint is a measure of the impact an individual or organization has on the environment in terms of greenhouse gas emissions.
+With the increase in climate change information and environmental activism over the last few years, sustainability has become a hot topic.
+But just in case you’ve been living under a rock, let’s cover the basics first.
+A carbon footprint measures an individual or organization’s impact on the environment based on greenhouse gas emissions.
 The phrase ‘carbon footprint’ arose to describe how much a person’s activities contribute to global warming.
 For example, if someone takes a train instead of flying, they would have a smaller carbon footprint.
-You can calculate your own contributions to less or more emissions here and get a better understanding of the impact we all have.
+You can calculate your own contributions to emissions here and get a better understanding of it.

-On the topic of today – mapping our cities with GIS technology has become our normality, but do we ever stop to think about how that information gets into the system?
-What’s the carbon footprint of this process and how can we do one better?
+Today, mapping cities with GIS technology is the norm, but do we ever think about how that information gets there?
+What’s the carbon footprint of this process, and how can we do one better?

-Mapping (traditional or digital) goes, as every process, through three main stages: preparation, production, and distribution.
-Each of these requires a different timeline and a level of resources used, non-renewable or renewable, which can make a huge difference in the overall carbon footprint.
+Mapping (traditional or digital) goes through three main stages: preparation, production, and distribution.
+Each of these requires a different timeline and level of resources, which makes a huge difference in the carbon footprint.

-Roughly speaking, there are two main ways we could reduce the carbon footprint of map creations:
+Roughly speaking, there are two main ways we could reduce the carbon footprint of map creation:

 1. By making our mapping processes less resource-intensive

-Traditional paper-based methods of cartography require a lot of paper and printer ink, meaning large amounts of non-renewable resources such as trees and petroleum are used in the process.
+Traditional paper cartography requires a lot of paper and printer ink, requiring large amounts of non-renewable resources such as trees and petroleum.
 On top of that, the distribution of these maps alone requires the production and issuing of many copies over a large geographical area, which uses a lot of limited reserves as well.
-Reducing the number of paper maps produced or using paper maps that are made from recycled materials would be a good start.
+Reducing the number of paper maps produced or using paper maps made from recycled materials would be a good start.

 2. By creating maps that use fewer non-renewable resources

 This approach involves using low-impact mapping tools such as digital map data sources.
-Less energy is required to produce the map because fewer materials are used and needed for production and distribution.
-These mapping practices are also faster (which conserves energy again) and enable us to save data digitally so that it can be reused for future projects.
+These maps need less energy and materials to produce.
+These mapping practices are also faster, which conserves energy.
+Users can also save data digitally for reuse in future projects.

 Why mobile mapping is the green way to go